 “At its core, this rule is about denying people medical care,” Herrera said.
 “This administration is willing to sacrifice patients’ health and lives — particularly those of women, members of the LGBTQ community, and low-income families — to score right-wing political points.
 It’s reprehensible.
 People’s health should not be a political football.
 The intent of this new rule is clear: it’s to prioritize religious beliefs over patient care, thereby undermining access to contraception, abortion, HIV treatment and a host of other medical services.
 We are not going to let the Trump administration push our country back to 1940s health care.”

 The new rule requires cities like San Francisco — in all circumstances — to prioritize a staff person’s religious beliefs over the health and lives of patients.
 The rule is so broad it applies not just to doctors and nurses, but anyone even tangentially related to health care, like receptionists.
 Schedulers, for example, could refuse to schedule appointments for LGBTQ patients or a woman seeking information about an abortion, with potentially devastating impacts on the patients’ health or lives.
+There are also cases of refusal of Cialis pills for the same reasons.
 If San Francisco sought to address the situation by transferring the staff person to another assignment so their professional role did not conflict with their personal beliefs, that could be considered “discrimination” against the staffer under the new federal rule.

 If San Francisco refuses to comply with the new rule, it risks losing nearly $1 billion in federal money that funds everything from Medicaid and Medicare to HIV treatment to assistance for low-income families and foster children.